Everyone needs a special hideaway-mine is Gubu Dam

 Lake Gubu in the mountains near Stutterheim in the Eastern Cape is one of my favourite places.
 Lakes are beautiful places and Gubu is no exception.
 Nestled in the Amatola Mountain Range about 100km from East London is this 125ha lake that supplies the town of Stutterheim with water and is also the home of the Stutterheim Fly Fishing Club who have converted an old forestry shed into a comfortable club house with a kitchen, dining/living room, bathrooms and three bedrooms.
 It overlooks this beautiful lake that nestles between Mt Gubu in the west and Mt Thomas in the east and is surrounded by pine forests that were originally part of the South African Forestry Department but now belong to a private company.
 The lake is annually stocked with Rainbow and Brown Trout and can be fished by members of the club or with a permit issues by Robin, the bailiff, who lives in a house overlooking the dam.

 Yearly membership of the club gives me access to the dam and the clubhouse and since the mid 1990 I have been using this place as an escape from the daily hustle and bustle of city life.
 The trouble is that as a clubhouse it cannot be booked for your exclusive use, and so coming here is a kind of pot luck situation.
 Sometimes you have it to yourself and sometimes you have to share it with others.
 This does not really worry me as I have met some really interesting people here over the years.
+Trout fishermen and women are generally speaking really nice people.
 The front of the clubhouse consists of a covered braai (barbeque) area and one of the really relaxing moments in my life is to sit outside, watching my fire burning, with the dam and mountains as a backdrop.
+Even when it rains I love sitting under this covered area watching the dam in another of its many moods.
+When mist moves in from the mountains the lake has a special mystical appearance.

 Fly fishing is a great hobby and fishing for trout either from the bank of from my little two man rowing boat gives me great pleasure.
 Sometimes I even catch a fish and then it ends up on the braai for supper or gets taken home to be eaten later.